 Difference between Turn Around Time (TAT) and Waiting Time (WT) in CPU Scheduling

-In CPU Scheduling, we often need to find average Turnaround and Waiting Time with the help of Arrival, Burst and Completion Time.
-Let’s have a brief look of them:
+In CPU Scheduling, we often need to find the average Turnaround and Waiting Time with the help of Arrival, Burst and Completion Time.
+Let’s have a brief look of them: Turnaround Time (TAT):

 - It is the time interval from the time of submission of a process to the time of the completion of the process.

-- Difference b/w Completion Time and Arrival Time is called Turnaround Time.
+- The difference b/w Completion Time and Arrival Time is called Turnaround Time.

 TAT = CT - AT